 Communication with the Development Community

-There are multiple mode of communication within the projects.
-Irc and Mailing-List being the two main ones.
-If you are already familiar with both medium and their typical uses in the context of an Open Source project, all you need to know is that the main dev Irc channel is #libreoffice-dev on Freenodes and the dev mailing is is at http://lists.freedesktop.org/mailman/listinfo/libreoffice.
-You can skip the rest of this chapter which will aim a giving basic net-etiquette advice for those of you that are not that familiar with these mode of communications.
+There are multiple ways of communication within the project.
+IRC and the Mailing List are the two main ones.
+If you are already familiar with both media and their typical uses in the context of an Open Source project, all you need to know is that the main dev IRC channel is #libreoffice-dev on Freenode and the dev mailing is is at https://lists.freedesktop.org/mailman/listinfo/libreoffice.
+You can skip the rest of this chapter which will aim at giving basic net-etiquette advice for those of you that are not that familiar with these mode of communications.

 The main channel related to libreoffice development

 #libreoffice-dev on Freenode.
 There are plenty